phodal/awesome-iot/README.md

 * [Raspberry Pi](https://www.raspberrypi.org/) - a tiny and affordable computer that you can use to learn programming through fun, practical projects
 * [SquareWear](http://rayshobby.net/sqrwear/) - An Open-Source Arduino-based Wearable Microcontroller
 * [Tessel](https://tessel.io/) - Tessel is a completely open source and community-driven IoT and robotics development. platform.
-* [Carloop](https://github.com/carloop/carloop-library) - Make apps for your car using signals from OBD-II, CAN and GPS.
-Publish data online using the Particle platform.

 ## Home automation